pooranis/AMON/README.md

                [--rn_file_loc RN_FILE_LOC] [--co_file_loc CO_FILE_LOC]
                [--pathway_file_loc PATHWAY_FILE_LOC] [--save_entries]
                [--overwrite]
 optional arguments:
   -h, --help            show this help message and exit -i GENE_SET, --gene_set GENE_SET
-                        KEGG KO's from bacterial community or organism of interest in the form of a white space separated list, a tsv or csv with KO ids as column names or a biom file with KO ids as observations (default: None) -e, --ec_numbers      Instead of KEGG KO's, the 'gene_set' input file consists of KEGG EC numbers in the same format (default: False)
-  -o OUTPUT_DIR, --output_dir OUTPUT_DIR
+                        KEGG KO's from bacterial community or organism of interest in the form of a white space separated list, a tsv or csv with KO ids as column names or a biom file with KO ids as observations.
+REQUIRED (default: None) -o OUTPUT_DIR, --output_dir OUTPUT_DIR
-                        directory to store output (default: None) --detected_compounds DETECTED_COMPOUNDS
+                        directory to store output.
+REQUIRED (default: None) -e, --ec_numbers      Instead of KEGG KO's, the 'gene_set' input files consist of KEGG EC numbers in the same format (default: False) --detected_compounds DETECTED_COMPOUNDS
-                        list of compounds detected via metabolomics (default:
+                        list of compounds detected via metabolomics (default: None) --other_gene_set OTHER_GENE_SET
-                        None)
-  --other_gene_set OTHER_GENE_SET
+                        white space separated list of KEGG KO's from the host, another organism or other environment (default: None) --gene_set_name GENE_SET_NAME
+                        Name to use for first gene set (should have no spaces, underscore separated) (default: None) --other_gene_set_name OTHER_GENE_SET_NAME
+                        Name to use for second gene set (should have no spaces, underscore separated) (default: None) --keep_separated      If input in biom or tabular format keep samples separate for analysis (default: False) --samples_are_columns
-                        white space separated list of KEGG KO's from the host, another organism or other environment (default: None) --detected_only       only use detected compounds in enrichment analysis (default: False) --rn_compound_only    only use compounds with associated reactions (default:
+                        If data is in tabular format, by default genes are columns and samples rows, to indicate that samples are columns and genes are rows use this flag (default: False) --detected_only       only use detected compounds in enrichment analysis (default: False) --rn_compound_only    only use compounds with associated reactions (default: False) --unique_only         only use compounds that are unique to a sample in enrichment (default: False) --ko_file_loc KO_FILE_LOC
-                        False)
-  --ko_file_loc KO_FILE_LOC
-                        Location of ko file from KEGG FTP download (default:
+                        Location of ko file from KEGG FTP download (default: None) --ec_file_loc EC_FILE_LOC
-                        None)
-  --ec_file_loc EC_FILE_LOC
                         Location of ec file from KEGG FTP download (default: None) --rn_file_loc RN_FILE_LOC
-                        Location of reaction file from KEGG FTP download (default: None)
+                        Location of reaction file from KEGG FTP download (default: None) --co_file_loc CO_FILE_LOC
-  --co_file_loc CO_FILE_LOC
                         Location of compound file from KEGG FTP download (default: None) --pathway_file_loc PATHWAY_FILE_LOC
-                        Location of pathway file from KEGG FTP download (default: None)
-  --save_entries        Save json file of KEGG entries at all levels used in
-                        analysis for deeper analysis (default: False) --overwrite           overwrite output directory if it exists (default:
+                        Location of pathway file from KEGG FTP download (default: None) --save_entries        Save json file of KEGG entries at all levels used in analysis for deeper analysis (default: False) --overwrite           overwrite output directory if it exists (default: False)
-                        False)

 ```